 top of page

-The (critical) importance of TRE or Intermittent Eating
+The (critical) importance of TRE

-The (critical) importance of TRE (Time-Restricted Eating) or Intermittent Eating (IE)
+The (critical) importance of TRE (Time-Restricted Eating)

 An important component of IE and IF (Intermittent Fasting) is addressing what “eating” means.
 In other words, what’s considered “eating” and what’s considered “fasting”.
 “Does <blank> break my fast?”
-Once again, I leave you with the idea that ANYTHING that raises insulin (e.g. cream, flavoured waters, chewing gum, sweeteners, diet sodas, etc.) should be considered “eating” (as it raises insulin) and not fasting, therefore should only be consumed in your TRE windows and not during fasting.
+Once again, I leave you with the idea that ANYTHING that raises insulin (e.g. cream, flavoured waters, chewing gum, sweeteners, diet sodas, etc.) should be considered “eating” (as it raises insulin) and not fasting, therefore should only be consumed in your "TRE windows" and not during fasting.
 At no point did I mention the words calories or carbs.
 Many things that don’t have calories or carbs raise insulin.
 So this idea that only things with carbs and/or calories raise insulin, is false.

-Will you have the same results if you eat (i.e. raise your insulin) 3, 4 or more times in a 6-8h eating window as you would if you raised insulin only once or twice in that same window (or didn’t raise it at all)?
+Will you have the same results if you eat (i.e. raise your insulin) 3, 4 or more times in a 6-8h eating "window" as you would if you raised insulin only once or twice in that same "window" (or didn’t raise it at all)?
 Definitely not!
 THIS is the critical importance of TRE.

-I encourage you to look at your eating and fasting days as how many TRE windows you will have and how long you will fast in between.
-Of course long fasts generally are expected to show bigger results (healing), but this is only a temporary benefit if your longer fasts are followed with too many TRE windows (binging, grazing, snacking, etc).
+I encourage you to look at your eating and fasting days as how many times you will raise insulin during your "TRE windows" and how long you will fast in between these "windows".
+Of course long fasts generally are expected to show bigger results (healing), but this could be counterproductive if your longer fasts are followed with too many insulin rises/spikes (binging, grazing, snacking, etc).

 Are these items different from “fasting aids” aka crutches or training wheels?
 Yes, and those are addressed in our resources and other posts (I wrote one called “Fasting Aids, Yea or Nay?”).
 Of course you "can have" some Fasting Aids on days that you are FASTING!